 Prolonged or repeated overexposures to Nitrous oxide has produced injury to the nervous system.
 Symptoms of such overexposure include numbness, tingling of the hands and legs, loss of feeling in the fingers, and muscular weakness.
 Exposure to nitrous oxide may be associated with an increase in spontaneous abortions in humans.
 Single, prolonged exposures to nitrous oxide have resulted in bone marrow damage and adverse effects on the blood.

-5.5.4 Control of Exposure to Nitrous Oxide Gas in the Workplace — Operator exposures (e.g. filling operators) to nitrous oxide gas should be controlled to acceptable levels (i.e. below the relevant OELs).
+5.5.4 Control of Exposure to Nitrous Oxide Gas in the Workplace

+Operator exposures (for example, filling operators) to nitrous oxide gas should be controlled to acceptable levels (i.e. below the relevant OELs).
 Sources of nitrous oxide includes the following:

-a) ‘uncontained’ filling equipment allowing some nitrous to be expelled before/after filling;
+‘uncontained’ filling equipment allowing some nitrous to be expelled before/after filling;

-b) leaking equipment e.g. filling equipment;
+leaking equipment for example, filling equipment;

-c) venting empty cylinders to the open air instead of to a blow down manifold;
+venting empty cylinders to the open air instead of to a blow down manifold;

-d) valves not closed sufficiently on ‘empty’ and full cylinders to ensure no leakage of product; and
+valves not closed sufficiently on ‘empty’ and full cylinders to ensure no leakage of product; and

-e) poorly positioned vents leading to re-entrainment of gas into the building.
+poorly positioned vents leading to re-entrainment of gas into the building.

 6 PERSONAL PROTECTIVE EQUIPMENT (PPE)